github/vscode-github-actions/CONTRIBUTING.md

 ### Build

-Build changes:
+Build changes (one time):

 ```bash
 $ npm run build
 ```

-or to watch for changes
+Or to watch for changes and automatically rebuild every time on save:

 ```bash
 $ npm run watch